 Why OSHA Compliance Matters

 In the 1970’s, OSHA established permissible exposure limits (PELs) in regards to chemical safety regulations.
-As time has gone on, information has evolved on chemical exposure risks that has caused OSHA to adapt the safety regulations.
-OSHA Hazard Communication standard 1910.1200 sets forth a regulation that provides employees with the “right to know” about chemical hazards.
+As time has gone on, information has evolved on chemical exposure risks that has caused OSHA to adapt their safety regulations.
+The OSHA Hazard Communication standard 1910.1200 sets forth a regulation that provides employees with the “right to know” about chemical hazards.

 Exposure to hazardous chemicals in the workplace puts any and all employees at risk for medical and physical harm.
 Federal, state, and local environmental safety regulations exist for the following reasons – environmental conservation, protecting employees, preventing accidents, and savings lives.